thalangi33/online-battle-wtever/README.md

-online-battle-whatever is a website that is owned by Danny Sze.
+online-battle-whatever is a website that is owned by Danny Sze & Thalang jai.